-Service Area: CHILDREN' S SERVIC ES Service (including brief description) Gross Budget £'000 Net Budget £'000 Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 Services for Children with Disabilities - Including residential and respite placements, social work time, direct payments and family support services 3,519 3,444 81.0 It is proposed that services make a total of £68k of efficiency savings across respite and outreach support services.
+Service Area : CHILDREN' S SERVIC ES Service (including brief description) Gross Budget £'000 Net Budget £'000 Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 Services for Children with Disabilities - Including residential and respite placements, social work time, direct payments and family support services 3,519 3,444 savings across respite and outreach support services.
 In addition £41k of savings will be achieved through use of the DSG High Needs Block as the Cherish Service is proposed to be based at a special school.
 This service includes two short break residential provisions, Tudor House and Drove Road, and the Outreach Service.
 A reduction in the overall budget has the potential to impact on service users, but all other areas for making savings will be explored first.
 The balance of expenditure across all services for disabled children will be monitored to ensure that need is met.
 The use of the High Needs Block of the DSG is determined by the LA and is a more secure way of funding this provision.
 EIA No. 18 109 Children in Need - Social work staffing team and expenditure incurred under section 17 & 18 of the 1989 Children Act.
 4,406 4,406 97.0 The savings are predicated on the Early Help Strategy leading to less social work activity so therefore allowing a reduction in staffing reflecting the reduction in activity.
 Upward child protection work trend needs to be addressed successfully to allow safely for further savings.
-The service will move to the Munro social work model, maintaining a safe service and gradually creating a better balance between systems of accountability and professional autonomy, with the ultimate goal of providing higher levels of support, supervision and clear leadership throughout the social work service.
-Activity and caseload analysis assumptions informed with modelled projections informed by the impact of the Early Help Strategy suggesting that capacity EIA No. 19 126 126
+The service will Activity and caseload analysis assumptions informed with modelled projections informed by the impact of the Early Help Strategy suggesting that capacity EIA No. 19 126 126

-Service Area : CHILDREN' rvice Area : CHILDREN'S SERVICES Service (including brief description) Gross Budget £'000 Net Budget £'000 Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 Safeguarding - specific child protection services, the Local Safeguarding Children's Board and independent reviewing officers.
+Service Area : CHILDREN' S SERVIC ES Service (including brief description) Gross Budget £'000 Net Budget £'000 Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 Safeguarding - specific child protection services, the Local Safeguarding Children's Board and independent reviewing officers.
 1,286 1,240 22.0 Activity and caseload analysis suggests that capacity could be reduced without significant adverse impact on the service.
 Activity analysis suggests that caseload levels could exceed those set out in the Independent Reviewing Officer (IRO) handbook and impact upon the ability to fully discharge statutory duties.
 However, an increase in the wider quality assurance function within the Safeguarding Team should mitigate against this.
 The Early Help Strategy will lead to the reduction in social work need for interventions.
-Not needed 62 Graduate Leader Fund - subsidies for private, voluntary and council childcare providers who employ graduate level Early Years Professionals 149 149 No longer fund early years settings with graduates from Council funding.
+Not needed 62 62 Graduate Leader Fund - subsidies for private, voluntary and council childcare providers who employ graduate level Early Years Professionals 149 149 No longer fund early years settings with graduates from Council funding.
 Increase funding for settings from the Dedicated Schools Grant to minimise the impact.
 Reduce centrally retained early years DSG to fund this.
 No impact if the overall level of funding stays at a similar level.
 Not needed 149 149 Childcare Workforce Development - training courses and bursaries for qualifications for the city's childcare workforce.
-217 203 3 Increase income from training courses and the Job Vacancy List.
-Reduce the number of playwork and early years bursaries for qualifications.
-The impact will be mitigated by allocating bursaries to settings who have the least number of qualified staff.
+217 203 3 Increase income from training The impact will be mitigated by allocating bursaries to settings who have the least number of qualified staff.
 The government is proposing to remove requirements that prescribe staffing and qualification levels in relation to childcare provided for school-aged children (up to age seven) so it is likely there will be less demand for qualifications.
 EIA No. 20 25 25